cmorris33/osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
+Next, we would download MySQL.
 To download MySQL go to the official MySQL website.
 Look for the "Downloads" section and click on it.
 On the downloads page, you'll see different versions of MySQL.
 Choose the version that suits your needs, like "MySQL Community Edition."
 Click on the download button for your operating system, such as Windows or Mac.
 The download should start automatically.
 Once the download is complete, open the downloaded file and follow the installation instructions.
 After the installation is finished, you will have MySQL successfully downloaded on your computer, ready to use for managing databases.
 </p>
 <br />